7 of the Most Common Decorating Mistakes to Avoid

 Remember: asymmetry is key when it comes to a gallery wall, which may require some creative installation techniques (read: 3M command strips).

-Solution: Obviously the solution here is to just not be lazy, but what could also help is to slow down.
+Obviously, the solution here is to just not be lazy, but what could also help is to slow down.
 Rushing to the finish line often leads to thoughtless decisions that you end up paying for later.

 It is important to spend your money wisely, which doesn't necessarily mean opting for the least expensive option—especially when it comes to frequently used items (towels, sheets, mattress for starters).
-As long as you remain within your price range, it can actually work out more cost effective in the long run to opt for the more expensive of two options.
+As long as you remain within your price range, it can actually work out more cost-effective in the long run to opt for the more expensive of two options.

 Consider how long you're likely to keep the item and how frequently you'll use it.
 Think about the quality of craftsmanship or manufacturing, and about durability.
 Think about resale value, especially in regards to furniture and art.
 You might save money in the short term by choosing the big-box retail option, but you'll likely end up having to replace it far sooner than the slightly pricier but much more valuable option.

-Solution: Know your budget and stick to it, but think about the long term when you're making purchases.
+Know your budget and stick to it, but think about the long term when you're making purchases.

 Now that you're redecorating, commit to also doing a great big cull of the many under-used or under-appreciated items that lurk throughout your home.
 You'd be surprised how much stuff you have.
 Be ruthless.
 Enlist the help of your least sentimental friend.
-Promise yourself that for every new item you bring in to your home, you'll let go of two others.
+Promise yourself that for every new item you bring into your home, you'll let go of two others.
 Unless you've used it in the past year or it sparks enormous joy, get rid of it.
 Let it be used or spark joy for someone else.

 Cleaning out the old will make all of the new that much more special, and the redecorating process even more rewarding.
 Plus, any new acquisitions will shine brighter without all of the clutter.
 Redecorating is a time for rebirth, so be bold and let go.